pryv/dev-site/Admin.md

 Access to admin methods is managed by sessions.
 To create a session, you must sucessfully authenticate with a `/login` request, which will return the session ID.
 Each request sent during the duration of the session must then contain the session ID in its `Authorization` header.
 The session is terminated when `/logout` is called or when the session times out (TODO: indicate session timeout delay).

+## Common HTTP headers

+* `Server-Time`: The current server time as a [timestamp](/DataTypes#TODO).
+Keeping reference of the server time is an absolute necessity to properly read and write event times.

 ## Common error codes

 TODO: review and complete